ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: R1 and R2 characterization

+In Fig.~\ref{fig:gradients} we show the R1 (l.h.s.) and R2 (r.h.s.) ridgeline-averaged PV diagram described above.
+In this representation, a linear and elongated structure reflects a systematic change of velocity with projected radius, as expected from rotation around the filament axis.
+The global R1 velocity gradient (VG) has a magnitude of VG\,$\sim$\,10.4\,km\,s$^{-1}$\,pc$^{-1}$ (with an associated statistical fitting error of $\pm$ 0.29\,km\,s$^{-1}$\,pc$^{-1}$).
 In R2, in sharp contrast to R1, we do not observe an equivalent global average velocity gradient.
-On the contrary, R2 is dominated by a compact velocity structure, clumping at velocities around $\sim\,$1\,km\,s$^{-1}$ in the center of the diagram.
-Spatially, this compact feature traces the central and densest part of the filament.
+In contrast, R2 is dominated by a compact velocity structure, clumping at velocities around $\sim\,$1\,km\,s$^{-1}$ in the center of the diagram.
+This compact feature traces the central and densest part of the filament.
 We also observe a more spread out structure in projected radius and velocity extending up and to the left in the diagram and ending near -~0.05\,pc, 0.75\,$\kms$ (elongated feature).
 This structure is associated with the $\sim$ eastern edge of the R2 filament, and has associated elongated SiO emission likely tracing protostelar outflows and shocks \citep{towner2024}.